0xwallet/frontend-2.0/README.md

 | Network Disk File Sharing                                 |    ✅    |
 | MetaNet network disk files on the chain                   |    🔜    |

-## Known issues and function progress (continuous update)
+## Known issues and Feature progress (continuous update)

 2020-09-25

--~~The network disk space on the left is displayed abnormally~~ -~~The address of the shared file is abnormal~~ -~~ Personal space should not display TxID~~ -~~The upload progress of the network disk is moved to the upper right corner~~ -The search box animation is invalid and stays in the upper left corner of the page -Multiple Toast prompts appear after uploading files
+-   ~~The network disk space on the left is displayed abnormally~~
+-   ~~The address of the shared file is abnormal~~
+-   ~~Personal space should not display TxID~~
+-   ~~The upload progress of the network disk is moved to the upper right corner~~
+-   The search box animation is invalid and stays in the upper left corner of the page
+-   Multiple Toast prompts appear after uploading files

 ## Project setup